Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 There are endless things to know before a Disneyland trip, including these insider tips and tricks from our recent visit.

-If you are planning a short trip to Disneyland, you should definitely plan on using Genie+.
-Genie+ allows you to book a time to come back to ride, and join the much shorter Lightning Lane.
-For a full outline of Genie+ and how to purchase and book, click here.
+If you are planning a short trip to Disneyland, you should definitely plan on using Lighthing Lane Multi Pass and Single Pass.
+Multi Pass and Single Pass allow you to book a time to come back to ride, and join the much shorter Lightning Lane.
+For a full outline of how to purchase and book the Lightning Lane, click here.

-We used Early Theme Park Entry and Genie+ together, and never had to wait in a line for more than 10 minutes during our entire trip.
+We used Early Theme Park Entry in conjunction with Multi Pass and Singe Pass, and never had to wait in a line for more than 10 minutes during our entire trip.

-We entered the parks as early as we could, and headed straight to Fantasyland, to ride the rides that do not allow Genie+ access.
+We entered the parks as early as we could, and headed straight to Fantasyland, to ride the rides that do not allow Multi Pass access.
 We were able to ride them all before the parks opened.
-Then, we began booking Genie+ passes for rides with longer waits, like Space and Thunder Mountain.
+Then, we began booking Multi Passes for rides with longer waits, like Space Mountain and Thunder Mountain.

-Be aware, that many people do not utilize Genie+ in Disneyland and California Adventure, so your return times are often 5-10 minutes away in the mornings, but do space out further into the day.
+Be aware, that many people do not utilize Multi Pass in Disneyland and California Adventure, so your return times are often 5-10 minutes away in the mornings, but do space out further into the day.

 Other Disneyland Entertainment